Fish-o/fish-o/README.md

 #### FishLang

-A simple programming language and interpreter, built from scratch in rust!
+A simple programming language and interpreter, built from scratch in Rust!

+It has a tokenizer, parser and interpreter.
+It's build to be very adaptable and customizable, with heavy usage of Rust's match statement.

 https://github.com/Fish-o/fish-lang